SmartSoftDev/GBashLib/README.md

 GBL provides several tools to manage what features should be included in configuration files from Home directory, like:
 - `mng_bashrc` - will manage features/files included in ~/.bashrc
-  - console - provides `c` shortcut to mange serial console commands
+  - console - provides `c` shortcut to manage serial console commands
   - find - provides shortcuts to find files and directories: `ff` and `fd` shortcuts.
   - git - provides `g` shortcut (alias with git) with autocomplete
   - git_prompt - setups the PS1 to include the branch name and the repo status
   - jump - provides the `j` shortcut for jump
   - python - provides shortcuts for python: `bp` (bpython), `pytest`, `pyclean`
-  - qt_screen_factor - implements the workarround for QT apps to scale on various monitors.
+  - qt_screen_factor - implements the workaround for QT apps to scale on various monitors.
   - ssh - provides `s` shortcut
   - systemd
   - terminal